 Develop Affirmations

 I know affirmations sound a bit woo-woo, but they have been proven to work.
-Write down how you see your day running and then feel and create the emotion by saying it out loud.
+Write down how you see your day running, and then feel and create the emotion by saying it out loud.
 This is especially important if you have a specific task to complete, an important meeting to attend, or maybe even a hot date.

 What Is Your One Thing

 It’s all about doing the most important thing first.
-When you know what your one thing is for the day it keeps you on track and limits distractions.
+When you know what your one thing is for the day, it keeps you on track and limits distractions.

 Quantity versus Quality

-A stressful day normally equates to a busy day and most people become busy when they focus on quantity instead of quality.
 It’s been proven that most people cannot multitask, so trying to do too many things at once is unproductive and less effective than focusing on one thing.
 Focusing on your one thing is all about quality work.

-It’s An Investment Not A Chore
+It’s An Investment, Not A Chore

-By having a strict morning routine you will complete your important tasks, there’s no doubt.
+By having a strict morning routine, you will complete your important tasks, there’s no doubt.
 However, if you delay your important tasks, distractions will prevent you from ever getting them done.

 A strict morning routine should be seen as an investment, not a chore.
-If you get the important tasks done now, they will pay dividends in the future, however, if a strict morning routine feels like too much hard work or a chore, you obviously enjoy living a reactive life.
+If you get the important tasks done now, they will pay dividends in the future; however, if a strict morning routine feels like too much hard work or a chore, you obviously enjoy living a reactive life.